 Keeping a good relationship with your customer is essential if you aim to keep them loyal to your company, a shared inbox can help.
 But, if you run a business, you have probably realized that you need a way to organize your information for each and every client.

 If you work on a sales team, for instance, many people have together looked forward to the same target.
 Sometimes it might be an issue in your email.

 So, instead, many companies have adopted specific CRM (Customer Relationship Management) software.
 A good idea?
 Definitely.
 But on the other hand, employees lose productivity by switching tools and software all day.

 Besides that, more software = more support needed.
 Your company will have to learn about different tools, features, and although it might be simple for some to master it, for others it is simply a nightmare.

 Dedicated CRM tools, such as Salesforce and Pipedrive are very good, but are they the best solution for your company?
 According to the Software Advice Report, one-third of companies use such tools.
 We are developing the next step to this process, and itâ€™ll happen right inside your email.

 Having some way to control information of your clients might sound easy in the beginning, but with time it turns into something more complex.
 After working a little with customers, you start seeing how essential it is to have a tool to help you out with crucial information.
-Will they buy?
+Will they buy it?
 Did they answer?
 What is their excuse?
 Has someone else started this conversation?